 Referred to as a HELOC (home equity line of credit), if you go this route you can borrow multiple times and only have to make smaller payments as you do.
 You can actually do this for several years until you’re expected to start making larger payments to pay off the loan.

 Do your homework and calculate which one will save you the most money over time.
-A company may charge you closing costs, but if their rates are a lot lower than everyone else’s, they may be the best choice.
+A company may charge you closing costs, but if their mortgage rates are a lot lower than everyone else’s, they may be the best choice.

 It is possible to pay off either type of loan early, but, once again, depending on the lender, there may be fees involved.